PatchworkOS 321f6ec

 # Create the file.txt file only if it does not exist.

-touch file.txt:create:excl
+touch file.txt:create:exclusive

 # Create the mydir directory.

-touch mydir:create:dir
+touch mydir:create:directory

 <tt>cat</tt>